Railway Backend Deployment: What Developers Should Know

 Scaling your backend applications

 Railway handles scaling through resource allocation.
-Each service gets dedicated CPU and memory limits based on your plan.
+Each service gets dedicated CPU and memory limits based on your plan, and web services are a core component for deploying and managing applications efficiently.

 The platform monitors resource usage and displays metrics in the service dashboard: